liuwei-tianshu/SLocator/README.md

 We give a demo to show SLocator works on PetClinic:
 ```
 Options:
   -s, --sql <SQL query>  Set the SQL query to be locate.
-SQL session should be seperated with comma
+                         1 SQL session log (should be separated with |)
+                         2 individual query log
 ```